ugr-sail/sinergym/docs/source/pages/environments.rst

 Depending on the reward class that is specified to the environment, it may have **different arguments** depending on its type.
 In addition, if a user creates a new custom reward, it can have new parameters as well.

-Moreover, depending on the building being used (*epJSON* file) for the environment, the values of these reward parameters may need to be different, such as the comfort range or the energy and temperature variables of the simulation that will be used to calculate the reward.
+Moreover, depending on the building being used for the environment, the values of these reward parameters may need to be different, such as the comfort range or the energy and temperature variables of the simulation that will be used to calculate the reward.

-Then, the parameter called *reward_kwargs* is a Python dictionary where we can **specify all reward class arguments** that they are needed.
+Then, the parameter called ``reward_kwargs`` is a Python dictionary where we can **specify all reward class arguments** that they are needed.
 For more information about rewards, visit section :ref:`Rewards`.

 Maximum Episode Data Stored in Sinergym Output
 ===============================================

 *Sinergym* stores all the output of an experiment in a folder organized in sub-folders for each episode (see section :ref:`Output format` for more information).
-Depending on the value of the parameter *max_ep_data_store_num*, the experiment will store the output data of the **last n episodes** set, where **n** is the value of the parameter.
+Depending on the value of the parameter ``max_ep_data_store_num``, the experiment will store the output data of the **last n episodes** set, where **n** is the value of the parameter.

 In any case, if *Sinergym Logger* (See :ref:`Logger` section) is activate, ``progress.csv`` will be present with